Wondering what to pack?

 1. Methi parata, rotis’ made the previous night

 Please avoid the following in children’s boxes: Food high in Sugar, processed food and food that cannot be eaten when not hot.
-Example: Biscuits, cakes with cream, chocolates, chips, Sweet Egg omelette, sweet milk toasts etc
+Example: Biscuits, cakes with cream, chocolates, chips, sweets, egg omelette, sweet milk toasts and so on.

 Why avoid sugar?
 Sugar deters the body from absorbing required nutrients and also easily converts into energy which also increases hyperactivity.
 Please talk to any sensible pediatrician, who will clearly explain that Sugar is more dangerous than fats for children.
 It’s addictive and disrupts natural immunity and causes most chronic diseases and illnesses.